msarson/CLAGroups/README.md

 [DllExport("PassGroup", CallingConvention = CallingConvention.StdCall)]
 public static void PassGroup(IntPtr ptrToPerson)
 {
-  PersonDetails person = new PersonDetails(ptrToPerson);
+  //Constructor will automagically do the magic pointer stuff PersonDetails person = new PersonDetails(ptrToPerson);
+  //Do your magic then save back to memory person.UpdateGroupMemory();
 }

 //The following will be the code needed to do the rest